-- The plane-parallel ('semi-infinite') atmosphere is a good approximation when the thickness of the atmosphere is small compared to the stellar radius. - Homogeneity makes the problem one-dimensional (in the sense that all variables are functions only of depth).
-While this is a great simplification, we lose the ability to model many interesting phenomena, but a homogeneous, 1-D model should give us some kind of spatially averaged information.
+- The plane-parallel ('semi-infinite') atmosphere is a good approximation when the thickness of the atmosphere is small compared to the stellar radius. - Homogeneity makes the problem one-dimensional.
+(While this is a great simplification, we lose the ability to model many interesting phenomena, but a homogeneous, 1-D model should give us some kind of spatially averaged information.)